Verid2/practice-Biswa/README.md

-# practice-Biswa
+# practice-GB

-This is a repo for Biswajeeban Mishra & Ficsur Gergely's practice for the GFA Course.
+This is a repo for Ficsur Gergely and Biswajeeban Mishra's practice for the GFA Course.